eda-ricercatore/sardegna-scala/notes/scala-notes.md

 + Concurrent programming \cite{WikipediaContributors2017k}: FIX THIS
 + Data-driven programming:
 	- Describe
-+ Declarative programming (contrast: Imperative programming) \cite{WikipediaContributors2017m} -- A programming paradigm that specifies what computation/tasks should a computer program do, rather than how the computer program carries out these computation/tasks (i.e., control flow) \cite{WikipediaContributors2017l}.
++ Declarative programming (contrast: Imperative programming) \cite{WikipediaContributors2017m} -- A programming paradigm that specifies what computation/tasks should a computer program do, rather than how the computer program carries out these computation/tasks in order (i.e., control flow) \cite{WikipediaContributors2017l}.
 That is, declarative programming does not result in any side effects; or, declarative programming "is referentially transparent" \cite{WikipediaContributors2017m}.
 	- Constraint programming
 	- Dataflow programming
 		* Reactive programming